WHAT I HAVE LEARNED.

 By worldly standards, I was doing well, very well; yet nothing, not even the quintessential American dream could fill the cracks of my broken heart.

 By spiritual standards, I was doing well, also.
 Over the years I had dabbled in everything from youth & young adult programs to women’s ministry, bible studies, drama, praise & worship, witnessing, missions, counseling, training & teaching.
 I attended church & served as much as I could.
 I read & studied the Bible.
 I prayed.
 I gave money.
 I helped hurting people.

 I did all that was expected, works I thought would make a difference.
 And, yet, my lukewarm heart succeeded only at reaping selfishness, pride, and a self-righteous spirit in my accomplishments and perceived appearance.
-All the works I did to feel good about myself mounted over my judgmental attitude along with the bitterness and shame lurking underneath resurfaced to zap my strength & motivation, both emotionally & physically.
-Burn-out would often lead me to seek relief by dipping my toes back into the world for a flesh fix, only adding to my shame.
+All the works I did to feel good about myself coupled with a judgmental attitude was the facade I used to cover the bitterness and shame lurking underneath that inevitably resurfaced to zap my strength & motivation.
+Burn-out would lead me to seek relief by dipping my toes back into the world for a flesh fix, only adding to my shame.

-Despite all the lows of my life, God was able to use some of them as pivotal highs for my eventual & perpetual freedom from the past.
-Initially rejecting that graven image of God freed me to eventually know Him as He is:
+Despite all the lows of my life, amazingly God was able to use some of them as pivotal highs for my eventual & perpetual freedom from the past.
+Initially rejecting that graven image of God I had constructed paved the way for the eventual relationship that has enabled me to know Him as He is:

 The God of Creation: The Beginning.

 The God of Completion: The End.

 Instead of coveting His gifts and promises and using Him as a genie in a bottle, I became passionate for the Gift-Giver Himself and eager to deliver the message of His passion for all us!

 No one special in the grand scheme of things.